 Describe procedures for sharing and/or prioritizing scarce resources.

-Define roles and responsibilities for healthcare, the Maryland Region [#] Health Care Coalition, local health departments, local response agencies, emergency management, community, non-governmental, and local, state, federal partners in an acute infectious disease response in the region.
+Define roles and responsibilities for healthcare, the Maryland Region V Health Care Coalition, local health departments, local response agencies, emergency management, community, non-governmental, and local, state, federal partners in an acute infectious disease response in the region.

 Describe procedures for communications and coordination among public health, healthcare agencies and other local partners during a response.

-Describe procedures for the coordination of local healthcare system planning and response efforts to respond to an acute infectious disease.
+Describe procedures for the coordination of local healthcare system planning and response efforts to respond to an acute infectious disease outbreak.

 1.2 Scope

-The Regional [#] Infectious Disease Annex is an Annex to the [insert name of Coalition EOP or Emergency Response Plan] and is applicable for any incident in which an
+This Region V Infectious Disease plan is an Annex to the Medical Surge and Response Plans and is applicable for any incident in which an

 individual or population with confirmed or suspected acute infectious disease is present.
 This plan outlines the concept of coordination and operations for incidents wherein the complexity or duration requires regional coordination of information, resources and/or response activities.
 This plan is not applicable for the routine management of infectious diseases such as tuberculosis, foodborne illness, and other sexually transmitted diseases (STDs) within our community, unless the situation requires urgent regional coordination.

-The information in this plan applies to the roles and responsibilities of healthcare organizations (including hospitals, ambulatory care, long-term care, home health/home care, and support services) and the relationship of healthcare organizations with other emergency preparedness partners.
+The information in this plan applies to the roles and responsibilities of healthcare organizations (including but not limited to hospitals, ambulatory care, long-term care, home health/home care, and support services) and the relationship of healthcare organizations with other emergency preparedness partners.
 It includes a general concept of operations for the response to acute infectious disease patients.
-During an infectious disease outbreak, the Maryland Department of Health will serve as the Emergency Support Function 8 lead, while the [insert Maryland Health Care Coalition Name] will serve to support health care agency operations within their jurisdictional region.
+During an infectious disease outbreak, the Maryland Department of Health will serve as the Emergency Support Function 8 lead, while the Region V Emergency Preparedness Coalition serves to support health care agency operations within their jurisdictional region.

 This plan is compatible with federal, state, and local emergency response plans, promotes the coordination of an efficient and effective response by utilizing the concepts outlined in the National Incident Management System (NIMS) and it establishes common goals, strategies and terminology with other regional and local plans (See References).
-This is Annex is intended to supplement, not supplant, any individual health care, public health, or emergency management agency’s existing plans/policies or standard operating procedures, including health care facility infectious disease emergency plans.
+This annex is intended to supplement, not supplant, any individual health care, public health, or emergency management agency’s existing plans/policies or standard operating procedures, including health care facility infectious disease emergency plans.

 This plan applies to: